pkkwilliam/Todo-Service/README.md

 The different chose of repo implemenetion is inject at App.js

-The application will save a local file into the current directory if no file present.
+By default, The application will save a local file into the current directory if no file present.

 Implementation for other databases can simply swapt out at app.js

-An example of method that need to override and implmenet are in MongoFiileTaskRepository
+An example of methods that need to override and implmenet are in MongoFiileTaskRepository

 ```bash
 req.taskRepository = localFileTaskRepository;